 The Citizen Leadership Institute began in 1998.
 The course content was derived after examining similar programs of other east valley cities, then customizing it to fit Apache Junction.

 Any resident living within the city limits of Apache Junction, or non-resident who currently works or volunteers in Apache Junction, is invited and encouraged to participate in the Citizen Leadership Institute.

 As diverse as our community is in Apache Junction, so are the students.
 Individuals participate that range from seniors who have lived in the area for over 20 years, to those who have just moved to the area.
 The young and young at heart are encouraged to be a part of this learning experience.
 The diversity works very well as it brings to the table a variety of points of view and a range of opinions on the various subject matters that are presented.

 One of the goals is to give interested citizens an orientation for serving as possible future members on a City Board or Commission as well as being well-informed members of the community.

 The program has been successful in its goal of having residents participate on a City Board or Commission.
-Over 33% of all graduates have gone on to serve.
-Currently, 70% of all board and commission members are graduates of the Institute.
+Many graduates have gone on to serve.
 The pool of graduates is a great resource to invite to special events such as Town Halls, Open Houses, the Open Space Task Force Committee, among others.